Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes

-The smoothing of the true hybrid dynamics $x^{+} = f_{0}(x,u)$, defined implicitly by \eqref{eq:dynamics-conic-prog}, into the smoothed dynamics $x^{+}_{\kappa} = f_{\kappa}(x,u)$, defined by \eqref{eq:smoothed-dynamics} via complementarity relaxation, is necessitated by the inherent nonsmoothness of the former.
-When the complementarity value is zero, the dynamics are piecewise defined: if the signed distance is strictly positive, the corresponding contact force vanishes and the object state $x_o^{+}$ is independent of the control input $u$; if the signed distance is zero, contact is active and $u$ influences $x_o^{+}$ through the induced contact forces.
-Consequently, the mapping $(x,u) \mapsto x^{+}$ is locally constant with respect to $u$ in regions without contact and switches abruptly to a different regime when contact is established.
-This discontinuous change in the active constraints gives rise to kinks and flat regions in $f_{0}$, rendering it nonsmooth.

-In contrast, complementarity relaxation permits the contact force to vary smoothly as a function of the signed distance, yielding a smooth mapping $(x,u) \mapsto x^{+}_{\kappa}$.
-This removes the sharp switching between inactive and active contact modes that characterizes the true dynamics.

-Relaxing the complementarity condition, however, inevitably introduces a discrepancy between the true and smoothed dynamics.
-Although this discrepancy may be small over a single timestep, it can accumulate over time and result in significant deviations.
-This creates a fundamental tension: the smoothed dynamics are essential for obtaining informative gradients, yet our ultimate objective is to provide guarantees with respect to the true hybrid dynamics.
-To address this issue, we first quantify the discrepancy between the true and smoothed dynamics, as formalized in the following theorem.
+Transforming the nonsmooth hybrid dynamics $x^{+} = f_{0}(x,u)$ defined by \eqref{eq:dynamics-conic-prog} into the smoothed dynamics $x^{+}_{\kappa} = f_{\kappa}(x,u)$ defined by \eqref{eq:smoothed-dynamics} via complementarity relaxation inevitably introduces a deviation between the two.
+Although this deviation may be small over a single time step, it can accumulate over time, leading to significant errors.
+This creates a tension: the smoothed dynamics is necessary for well-conditioned trajectory optimization, yet our ultimate objective is to provide guarantees with respect to the original nonsmooth hybrid dynamics.
+To address this issue, we first quantify the deviation between the nonsmooth and smoothed dynamics, as formalized in the following theorem.